-Bernand Fréderic is a mediocre bank executive, married and with a son.
-He used to have antother profession: to be French star Claude Francois.
+Bernand Fréderic is a mediocre bank executive, married, with a son.
+He used to have another profession: look-a-like of French star Claude François.
 Now, with the Imitators Gala Night coming...
 See full summary »

 In the 70s, there was Merckx and there were the others.
 Ghislain Lambert was one of the others.
 This is his story, a quite simple one.
 The story of a modest Belgian bike racer.
 His greatest ambition in life?
 To become a champion.
 His greatest tragedy?
 Not having the legs his heart deserves.

 A camera crew follows a serial killer/thief around as he exercises his craft.
 He expounds on art, music, nature, society, and life as he offs mailmen, pensioners, and random people.
 Slowly he begins involving the camera crew in his activities, and they begin wondering if what they're doing is such a good idea, particularly when the killer kills a rival and the rival's brother sends a threatening letter.Written by